 They look like little doll houses, don’t you think?

 Ramsay Lane opens up to the incredible views of the New Town, so you can see some of the attractions you spotted from Calton Hill from another angle.

 Just think, you are just below another building you saw!
 Edinburgh Castle.

 If you are visiting Scotland for the first time and/or want to find out more about the national drink, whisky, Edinburgh Scotch Whisky Experience is a five-star experience.

-The 1.5-hour tour is 3D in parts and ends in you taking a dram of the water of life so factor that into your itinerary if you intend to visit past the castle doors.
+The 1.5-hour tour is 3D in parts and ends with you taking a dram of the water of life, so factor that into your itinerary if you intend to visit past the castle doors.

 Hey!
 The Camera Obscura may be double the amount of fun after the whisky tour!

 Next to the Scotch Whisky Experience is The Witchery By The Castle, which is one of the most romantic places to eat in Edinburgh.

 It is pretty pricey, so often reserved for special occasions.
 Find out more about Edinburgh prices here.

 Alternatively, check out the lunch menu or afternoon teas for an affordable set menu.